gingerphoenix10/YARG-Xbox/README.md

    3. In Unity Hub, hit the arrow next to Add and select `Add project from disk`, then select the folder you cloned YARG to.
    4. Click on the added entry for YARG.
 It will warn you about a missing editor version, select 2021.3.36f1 and install it.
       - Unselect Visual Studio in the list of modules if you wish to use another editor or already have it installed.
+      - Make sure you have "Universal Windows Platform Build Support" selected for building for Xbox
 5. Install the [.NET SDK](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks).
 This is required to develop and build the submodules.
    - You will need the SDK specifically, not the runtime!
 6. Open the project in Unity.
 When prompted about Safe Mode, click "Ignore".